-At this point, the blog series is in full swing.
-You should have a background on the scenario: following a Sales team as they use Office 365 and SharePoint to build a Contract Lifecycle Management (CLM) system as an example of how to, overall, facilitate business management in the organization.
-Also, you should be familiar with the overall narrative as well as an introduction to using the control gear, accessing site settings, creating sites, and setting site permissions.
+At this point, tou should have a background on the scenario: following a Sales team as they use Office 365 and SharePoint to build a Contract Lifecycle Management (CLM) system as an example of how to, overall, facilitate business management in the organization.
+Also, you should be familiar with using the control gear, accessing site settings, creating sites, and setting site permissions.
 All of this is covered in depth in the previous posts.
-Sales will now move on to creating two key lists: Customers and Sales Contracts.
+We will now move on to creating two key lists: Customers and Sales Contracts.

 The former is going to be reused repeatedly throughout various sites in the Intranet, facilitating organization wide business management processes.
 The latter, Sales Contracts, will be used locally in the “private” Contract Lifecycle Management site.
 Customers will be readable by everyone in the company, and Sales Contracts will be accessible only by those given permissions to the CLM site.
 This post will cover creating the Customers list and quite a bit more.
 The next post will be a condensed version which covers the specifications for the Sales Contracts list.